 Is there a charge for supplying information?
 If yes, what is the cost or range of costs per page for having official documents copied?

-57. The Information Act and Act No. LXIII of 2012 on the recyclability of information of public interest governs in relation to the charging of access to information.
+57. The Information Protection Act and Act LXIII. of 2012. on the recyclability of information of public interest governs in relation to the charging of access to information.

+Pursuant to the Information Act the claimant may receive a copy of the document or parts of thereof −regardless of their storage method− during the request to access to public information.
+The data management body executing public duty may charge a fee for the fulfilment of the data request up to the amount of expenses arising from the fulfilment of the request.
+Claimants must be informed of the costs before fulfilling the request.

+During the designation of this fee –taking into account that a government decree governs the maximum amount of applicable fees- the data manager may endorse the following costs:

+a) cost of the storage device carrying the requested data

+b) cost of delivering the storage device carrying the requested data to the claimant

+c) if the data request requires an disproportionate amount of labour resources compared to the fulfilment of the body’s fundamental duties, the labour induced costs of fulfilling the request.

+The “cost” of the storage device (copy) carrying the requested data is equal to the amount of costs that have arisen at the body fulfilling public duty but this amount cannot be higher than the maximum laid down in the governmental decree even if the actual costs account to more than that.

 A copy of the document or a part of it containing the data regardless of the manner of its storage may be provided to the claimant.
 The data processing public function organ may charge expenses, up to the actual extent thereof, for the preparation of the copy.
 The claimant shall be informed in advance about the amount of expenses.

 If the document or part of document the claimant asked a copy of, is extensive in size, the claim must be fulfilled within 15 days after payment by the claimant.
-The claimant must be informed within 8 days after the submission of the claim, if the document is considered to be extensive in size, furthermore about the amount of expenses and about the possibility of fulfilling the data claim without the need for copying.
+The claimant must be informed within 8 days after the submission of the claim, if the document is considered to be extensive in size, furthermore about the amount of expenses and about the possibility of fulfiling the data claim without the need for copying.

 A regulation framework ascertains the cost components of the expenses, and the viewpoints to be used when ascertaining if a document is considered to be extensive in size.